-A spinal fusion is an operation to create an environment to cause two or more spinal bones (vertebrae) to grow together into one, thereby eliminating the pain caused by the arthritis or instability of the spine.
+A spinal fusion is an operation where, aside from removing the compression from any compressed nerve structures (decompression), an environment is created to cause two or more spinal bones (vertebrae) to grow together into one (fuse together), thereby eliminating the pain caused by the arthritis or instability of the spine.
 The fusion is usually done by removing the soft tissue between the bones (disc between the vertebral bodies) and creating a biologic situation where, like fracture healing, additional bone grows in the area being fused.

 vs.

 An open approach is pictured here above right for comparison.
-While open surgery looks severe, this approach is very common.
-At the end of the surgery, the wound is sutured closed, however, the muscles are stretched open by the retractors, often for several hours, during the case.
+While open surgery looks severe, and while this approach is commonly used, the wound is sutured closed at the end of the surgery.
+However, during the time the surgery is being performed, the muscles are being stretched by the retractors, often for hours, during the case.
 There are many situations where an open approach is required.

 With a minimally invasive approach using the tubular retractor system, there is less pressure on the surrounding muscles.
-The surrounding muscles are exposed to less pressure from the retractors, and wind up less bruised.
+The surrounding muscles wind up less bruised.
 The surgical wound is smaller and therefore has less surface area exposed to the environment of the operating room.
 Less muscle is dissected off the bone, thus preserving the blood supply to the spinal bones.
 Due to these factors, there may be at least a theoretical decreased risk of infection with minimally invasive cases.
 Click here for more info on minimally invasive approach.

-This patient, who had primarily unremitting low back pain, also failed to improve with non-operative treatment.
+This patient, who had primarily unremitting low back pain, also had failed to improve with non-operative treatment, understood the risks of surgery, and chose to proceed.

 The patient is positioned on the operating table face down.
 With fluoroscopy (X-ray), we can see the levels of the spine.
 After sterile prep and drape of the low back, a needle is placed with position confirmed with fluoro to be the correct level.
 This step is very important as the spinal bones look the same.